Building Racial Literacy

 The ultimate goal of the Building Racial Literacy programme is to make every educator in Scotland racially literate, effective at dealing with racism and confident in leading anti-racism.

-Co-constructed with a wide range of partners, including education practitioners and stakeholders on the Scottish Government Anti-Racism in Education Programme (AREP) over 300 educators and education system leaders across Scotland have taken part in the Building Racial Literacy programme during its three iterations from 2022.
+Co-constructed with a wide range of partners, including education practitioners and stakeholders on the Scottish Government Anti-Racism in Education Programme (AREP) over 400 educators and education system leaders across Scotland have taken part in the Building Racial Literacy programme during its four iterations from 2022.
+In 2023, the programme team won the SAMEE Building Bridges award.

-Three short videos have been created to tell the programme’s story with participants from cohort 1, cohort 2 and cohort 3.
+Three short videos have been created to tell the programme’s story with participants from cohort 1, cohort 2, cohort 3 and cohort 4.

 The Building Racial Literacy programme is open to all educators in Scotland.
 The programme is for those interested in becoming anti-racist educators and leaders, those seeking to build their confidence in discussing and challenging racism and those who need help identifying and implementing anti-racist behaviours and processes in their everyday practice.